Dwelling: A Wellness App

 Undergraduate students frequently catastrophise.

-Distraction, mindfulness & CBT effectively stop catastrophisation.
+Mindfulness & CBT effectively help catastrophisation.

-They are more effective when completed together than on their own and require persistent use to be fully effective (Shen et al.).
+Distraction, mindfulness and CBT can reduce unhelpful ruminative negative thinking (RNT).
+They are more effective when completed together than on their own and require persistent use (Shen et al.).

 However, students rarely engage in these during catastrophisation.

 Up to 21 - 54% of meditation app users drop out within the first few months of downloading, and the daily use of health apps among paying subscribers is less than 4% (Sullivan et al, 2023).
-Integrating app use into a daily routine contributes to more persistent use.

 THE SOLUTION